diksha20singh01/pdsnd_github/README.md

 ### Description
 Bikeshare Projects depicts the different statistics for the bicycle sharing system in US .
+This prject takes user input of city , month and day to slice the dataframe. the chosen city helps the user to open teh file associated with the city and analyze further.

 There are different statistics that are calculated to help analyze the data.
 1) Popular times of travel
 	- Most common month